Payroll - Employment Allowance

 How is employment allowance claimed?

 Employment Allowance is claimed by setting a flag on an EPS Employer Payment Summary (EPS).
-Then simply reduce your employer Class 1 NICs payment by an amount of Employment Allowance equal to your employer Class1 NICs due, but not more than £3,000 per year.
+Then simply reduce your employer Class 1 NICs payment by an amount of Employment Allowance equal to your employer Class1 NICs due up to the current maximum.

 Setting up to handle Employment Allowance